jyr1v-zz/uwr/README.md

 After the command you will find the uwr.exe from created "dist"-folder.

 ![Game](doc/game.png)
 Picture from live feed from a game in European cahmpionships.
+Game time & score from software is shown with red rectangle.

 ![UWR spec](doc/pic.png)
 Picture about the UWR board and spec.